 - Do not let alcohol lead to overeating.
 This is the leading cause of weight gain with alcohol consumption.
 If you cannot control your binge eating, you may want to reconsider alcohol.

 - Stick to alcoholic beverages that have the fewest sugars.
 Dry wines and liquors are a good bet.
 Liquor mixed with soda is good too.
-Beer can be suitable, but it’s a grain alcohol that could cause problems with some people.
+Beer can be suitable too.

 - Obviously, don’t overdo a good thing.
 Just because a glass of wine might be healthy for you, that doesn’t mean a bottle would be better.
 Everything in moderation.